ARCLeeds/py-q-view/README.md

 MAIL\_PASSWORD = your password

+The MAIL_SERVER variable must also be set to suit your e mail provider in the config.py file.

 To run the server move into the flasky directory and run `python3.4 manage.py runserver` this will run the server on the local host in debug mode.
 It is essential that debug mode is turned off if this server is listening on a public port.

 ##Tutorials on flask that I have used for this project.